Key Takeaways

 There needs to be more research to understand the long-term effects and additional risks of mouth taping.
 Consulting a healthcare provider before trying mouth taping is advisable, especially for individuals with existing respiratory issues.

-Alternatives to Mouth Taping
+Alternatives to Mouth Tape

 When to Speak with a Sleep Specialist